myrne/faithful/README.md

     console.error error
 ```

-`faithful.mapSeries` works the same, but ensures the iterator is not called with the next argument until the promise returned by the previous iterator has resolved.
+`faithful.mapSeries` works the same, but ensures the iterator is not called with the next argument until the promise returned by the previous iterator is fulfilled.

 ### faithful.reduce